jparmstrong/chat/README.md

 - Streams
 - ServerSocket

 This project was done over the course of two days.
-There's a lot of features missing for a full fledged IRC replacement, but it's half way there.
+There's a ton of missing features.
+I wouldn't replace your favorite IRC with this just yet.

 ## Getting started

-*Server*
+### Server

 Load into your favorite IDE and run *Server* as it contains the main().

-*Client*
+### Client

 Log into the server an follow the on screen instructions.
 It will ask you to pick a username, followed by a chatroom you're interested in joining.

-`telnet localhost 9000`
+    telnet localhost 9000

 ## Screenshot